 Good results do not happen by chance.
-People who get a lot done have plans; doable well researched plans.
+People who get a lot done have plans; doable, well-researched plans.
 They also have ways of measuring outcomes and monitoring their efforts to see if they are on track.
-This does not mean the give up every time they get behind schedule but they do know if they are headed in the right direction or not.
+This does not mean they give up every time they get behind schedule but they do know if they are headed in the right direction or not.

 3. Break that success plan up into manageable steps.

 Getting out of debt does not generally happen because you get a sudden windfall of money.
 It happens a few dollars at a time.
-The same thing hold true for other life goals.
+The same thing holds true for other life goals.

 4. Don’t set yourself up for failure.

 Break these projects up into small manageable steps.
-Make small changes in you routine.
+Make small changes in your routine.
 Monitor your progress and switch your emphasis to the next phase as you finish each thing.

 5. Keep on the path to where you are going.

-Switching goals from day-to-day insures that you will not be successful at anything.
+Switching goals from day-to-day ensure that you will not be successful at anything.